alkalaji/alkalaji.github.io/_posts/2021-03-19-starbucks-data-analysis.md

 Those tests will be conducted using a statistical method (z-test), and then we measure the statistical significance of the result.

 Let's start with the tests one by one:
-1. __Starting with our test regarding the effect of informational offers:__
+__1. Starting with our test regarding the effect of informational offers:__

 ![_config.yml]({{ site.baseurl }}/images/starbucks/info_duration.png)

 Only by looking at the chart above and the mean values we can see how different the two samples are.
 Of course, the z-test confirms that informational offer has an effect.
 However, it is suprisingly counter-intuitive.
 Because this suggests that customers take longer time to make a purchase after receiving an informational offer in comparison to the time they usually take between transactions.

 Nonetheless, this could be due to the time informational offers are beng set.
 E.g. late at night, or some time in the weekend.
 This requires further investigation with business, and complimentary data to shed more light.

-2. __Testing the effect of BOGO and discount offers on transaction DURATIONS:__
+__2. Testing the effect of BOGO and discount offers on transaction DURATIONS:__

 ![_config.yml]({{ site.baseurl }}/images/starbucks/duration.png)

 Clearly, from the mean values we see above and the ztest, during an offer customers do purchase more frequently.
 I.e. the duration between purchase transactions is reduced!

 Of course if needed we can dig deeper to see which specific offer did best

-3. __Testing the effect of BOGO and discount offers on transaction AMOUNTS:__
+__3. Testing the effect of BOGO and discount offers on transaction AMOUNTS:__

 ![_config.yml]({{ site.baseurl }}/images/starbucks/amounts.png)

 Again, this clearly shows that during an offer customers spend more per transaction, and the amount difference is statistically significant